The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Introduction

 \section{Introduction}

-Discrete-time Semi-Markov processes generalize Markov chains by allowing the \emph{holding times}, the times spent in each visited state, to have arbitrary distributions other than the geometric \citep{Cinlar1969}.
-In this paper, we address how to perform inferences and predictions for these processes from a Bayesian non-parametric perspective.
+Discrete-time Semi-Markov processes generalize Markov chains by allowing the \emph{holding times}, the times spent in each visited state, to have distributions other than the geometric \citep{Cinlar1969}.
+We address how to perform inferences and predictions for these processes from a Bayesian non-parametric perspective.